BlackRock to buy Baringa Partners' climate tech for Aladdin

-LONDON, June 17 (Reuters) - BlackRock (BLK.N) said on Thursday it had agreed a deal with Baringa Partners to buy the consultancy's climate-modelling technology for use in its Aladdin risk management system.
+LONDON (Reuters) - BlackRock said on Thursday it had agreed a deal with Baringa Partners to buy the consultancy’s climate-modelling technology for use in its Aladdin risk management system.

 Aladdin, used by money managers running trillions of dollars in assets to help build portfolios and manage the investment process, is an increasingly important revenue driver for BlackRock, which itself manages around $9 trillion in assets.